 Singing Christmas Tree, Switzerland

 Think you've seen one tree, you've seen them all?
 Not like this one you haven't.
 Zürich's Singing Christmas Tree (singingchristmastree.ch) on Werdmühleplatz is actually a podium as big as a house.
 Look closer and you'll see that what appear to be giant red candles are in actual fact choir singers clad in red beanies and scarves.
-Choirs take their place on the twinkling tree to belt out carols and gospel classics at 5.30pm daily until 23 December.
+Choirs take their place on the twinkling tree to belt out carols and gospel classics at 5.30pm daily from late November until 23 December.

-Horned, hairy and for kiddies pretty scary, Krampus rocks up at nightfall in towns throughout the Austrian Alps in December.
+Horned, hairy and for kiddies pretty scary, Krampus rocks up at nightfall in towns throughout Austria's Alps in December.
 He's known as Perchten over the mountains in neighbouring Bavaria.
 In Alpine folklore, Krampus is the antithesis of good ol' St Nick.
 He's a nasty piece of work who punishes misbehaving children by whipping them with birch rods, scaring them senseless and occasionally stuffing them into sacks and tossing them into the nearest icy river.
 There's less of the whipping and drowning nowadays, but seeing 60 odd Krampusse clad in shaggy goat skins and ghoulish masks on a cold winter's eve is still frightful.
 Track down these devils in disguise by listening for the clattering of bells and the screams.